Derandomized Parallel Repetition via Structured PCPs: Derandomized Parallel Repetition of Decoding Graphs with Linear Structure

 Again as in the proof of Proposition~\ref{pro:test-passes-consistently}, we observe that the probability that the E-decoder accepts equals to the probability that the S-test accepts the extended $\Pi$.
 The reason is that the subspaces $B_{L}$, $B_{R}$, $A_{L}$, $A_{R}$ of the E-decoder are distributed like the subspaces $B_{1}$, $B_{2}$, $A_{1}$, $A_{2}$ of the S-test.
-By choosing $h$ to be at least the constant $h'$ we can invoke Theorem~\ref{thm:S-test-list-decoding}, and conclude that there there exists a list of $L=O\left(1/\varepsilon^{c}\right)$ assignments $\pi^{1},\ldots,\pi^{L}:\F^{m}\to\Sigma$ such that for subspaces $B_{1}$, $B_{2}$, $A_{1}$, $A_{2}$ as in the S-test it holds that The latter inequality is equivalent to the following inequality: which in turn implies the inequality In the rest of this section we show that this implies that To this end, we use Claim~\ref{cla:inconsistent-edges-spaces-inconsistent-on-S-test}, which was proved in Section~\ref{sub:test-passes-consistently} and is restated below. \begin{claim*} [\ref{cla:inconsistent-edges-spaces-inconsistent-on-S-test}, restated]For every fixed $2d_{0}$-subspace $F_{0}$ of $E$ such that $\Pi\left(F_{0}\right)\napx{4\alpha}\pi$, it holds that
+By choosing $h$ to be at least the constant $h'$ we can invoke Theorem~\ref{thm:S-test-list-decoding} (list-decoding soundness of the S-test), and conclude that there there exists a list of $L=O\left(1/\varepsilon^{c}\right)$ assignments $\pi^{1},\ldots,\pi^{L}:\F^{m}\to\Sigma$ such that for subspaces $B_{1}$, $B_{2}$, $A_{1}$, $A_{2}$ as in the S-test it holds that